angular/angular/aio/content/guide/transition-and-triggers.md

 ### Void state

-You can use the `void` state to configure transitions for an element that is entering or leaving a page.
+Use the `void` state to configure transitions for an element that is entering or leaving a page.
 See [Animating entering and leaving a view](#enter-leave-view).

 ### Combining wildcard and void states

-You can combine wildcard and void states in a transition to trigger animations that enter and leave the page:
+Combine wildcard and void states in a transition to trigger animations that enter and leave the page:

 * A transition of `* => void` applies when the element leaves a view, regardless of what state it was in before it left.